0xh3xa/algorithms/README.md

 ### Red-black BSTs

-* Represent 2-3 tree as a BST
+* Represent 2-3 tree as a BST (binary search tree)
+* Left-leaning red-black BSTs (Guibas-Sedgewick 1979 and 2007)
-* Use "internal" left-learning links as "glue" for 3-nodes
+    - Use "internal" left-learning links as "glue" for 3-nodes
-* A BST such that:
+    - A BST such that:

-    - No node has two red links connected to it
+        + No node has two red links connected to it
-    - Every path from root to the null link has the same number of black links
+        + Every path from root to the null link has the same number of black links
-    - Red links lean left
+        + Red links lean left

+### B-Tree

+* TODO this part

+---

+## Geometric applications of BSTs

+* Intersections among geometric objects
+* Applications.
+CAD, games, movies, virtual reality, database, ...
+* Efficient solutions.
+Binary search trees (and extensions)

+### 1 d range search

+* Extensions of ordered symbol table
+    - Same operations or ordered symbol table
+    - Range search: find all keys between k1 and k2
+    - Range count: number of keys between k1 and k2

+* Application.
+Database queries
+    - i.e salary between val-1 AND val-2

+* Geometric interpretation
+    - Keys are point of a line
+    - Find/count points in a given 1 d interval

+* Implementations
+    - Unordered array.
+Fast insert, slow range search
+    - Order array.
+Slow insert, binary search for k1 and k2 to do range search
+    - 1 d range count

+### line segment intersection

+* TODO this part

+### kd trees

+* TODO this part

+### interval search trees

+* Instead of points the data is interval
+* 1 d interval search.
+Data structure to hold set of (overlapping) intervals

+* Create BST, where each node stores an interval (lo, hi)
+    - Use left endpoints as BST key
+    - Store max endpoint in subtree rooted at node

+* TODO this part

+### rectangle intersection

+* TODO this part

 ---